Search for Presenters on the Program: | |||

 1:45 - 3 pm | |||

-7.1 Current Issues in Public Sector Labor Employment Relations (Symposium) Presenters: Jake Rosenfeld*, Washington University in St. Louis; Patrick Denice, Western University; and Jennifer Laird, Lehman College—Race, Gender, and Demand for Worker Power in the Public Sector Lauren Melodia*, The New School—Federal Child Care Policy and Its Impact on the Earnings of Home-Based Child Care Providers and Workers Abdur-Razzaaq Yasin*, Rutgers University-Newark—It's in Their Blood: Calling and Public Service Motivation in Black, Latino and Women Firefighters Patrice M. Mareschal*, Jeffrey H. Keefe and Daniel Assamah, Rutgers University—Police Salaries and Staffing in New Jersey: Examining the Roles of Community Context, Conflict, and Control | |||
+7.1 Current Issues in Public Sector Labor Employment Relations (Symposium)—Cascade Ballroom II Presenters: Jake Rosenfeld*, Washington University in St. Louis; Patrick Denice, Western University; and Jennifer Laird, Lehman College—Race, Gender, and Demand for Worker Power in the Public Sector Lauren Melodia*, The New School—Federal Child Care Policy and Its Impact on the Earnings of Home-Based Child Care Providers and Workers Abdur-Razzaaq Yasin*, Rutgers University-Newark—It's in Their Blood: Calling and Public Service Motivation in Black, Latino and Women Firefighters Patrice M. Mareschal*, Jeffrey H. Keefe and Daniel Assamah, Rutgers University—Police Salaries and Staffing in New Jersey: Examining the Roles of Community Context, Conflict, and Control | |||

-7.2 Mapping New Frontiers in IR Research (Symposium) Presenters: John Kallas*, Anh Lam and Tingting Zhang, University of Illinois Urbana-Champaign—Under what Conditions are Strikes Most Effective for Workers and their Organizations?
-Dongwoo Park*, Cornell University—The Making of Unjust Transition: Examining Union Internal Politics and BEV Transition Shannon Potter, Michigan State University; Rachel Aleks*, University of Windsor; and Tina Saksida, University of Prince Edward Island—Raising the Bar: Combatting Sexual Harassment though Collective Bargaining Lorenzo Frangi*, University of Québec at Montréal; Tingting Zhang, University of Illinois Urbana-Champaign; and Jordan Cowie, McGill University—A pluribus unum?
+7.2 Mapping New Frontiers in IR Research (Symposium)—Grand Crescent Presenters: John Kallas*, Anh Lam and Tingting Zhang, University of Illinois Urbana-Champaign—Under what Conditions are Strikes Most Effective for Workers and their Organizations?
+Dongwoo Park*, Cornell University—The Making of Unjust Transition: Examining Union Internal Politics and BEV Transition Shannon Potter*, Michigan State University; Rachel Aleks, University of Windsor; and Tina Saksida, University of Prince Edward Island—Raising the Bar: Combatting Sexual Harassment though Collective Bargaining Lorenzo Frangi*, University of Québec at Montréal; Tingting Zhang, University of Illinois Urbana-Champaign; and Jordan Cowie, McGill University—A pluribus unum?
 Affiliates' Leadership and Identification with a Global Union Federation | |||

-7.4 Labor in Global Supply Chains III: Worker Activism and Labor Regimes in Global Supply Chains (Symposium) Presenters: Sazid Ahmad*, London School of Economics—Exploiting Shifting Local Political Dynamics in GSCs: How Garments Workers in Bangladesh Spontaneously Organized to Improve Working Conditions Claire Sleigh*, Cornell University—Worker Activism in Global Supply Chains: Investigating Wildcat Strikes in Jordan Matthew Fischer-Daly*, Pennsylvania State University—Contested Labor Regimes in Honduras's Internationally Integrated Palm Oil Industry Wogene Mena*, Vienna University of Economics and Business—Made in Ethiopia - but at whose expense?
+7.4 Labor in Global Supply Chains II: Worker Activism and Labor Regimes in Global Supply Chains (Symposium)—Cascade Ballroom 1-A Presenters: Sazid Ahmad*, London School of Economics—Exploiting Shifting Local Political Dynamics in GSCs: How Garments Workers in Bangladesh Spontaneously Organized to Improve Working Conditions Claire Sleigh*, Cornell University—Worker Activism in Global Supply Chains: Investigating Wildcat Strikes in Jordan Matthew Fischer-Daly*, Pennsylvania State University—Export Agribusiness, Multimodal Dispossession, and Livelihood Reconstitution in Baja California Wogene Mena*, Vienna University of Economics and Business—Made in Ethiopia - but at whose expense?
 Unveiling the Working Conditions and Legitimizations of Labor Control Regimes in Ethiopian Garment Industries | |||

-This panel session is based on the book Negotiating High Performance-Focused Partnerships: The Five Stages of Effective Labor Management Negotiations, by Cooke, Butler, and Posey.
+7.6 Negotiating High Performance-Focused Partnerships (Panel)—Cascade Ballroom 1-C This panel session is based on the book Negotiating High Performance-Focused Partnerships: The Five Stages of Effective Labor Management Negotiations, by Cooke, Butler, and Posey.
 Posey first highlights key points underlying the five stages of effective labor-management negotiations.
-The panelists address additional critical factors and examples in successfully negotiating partnerships based on their own extensive negotiation experiences.
-Panelists: Jim Pruitt, LERA President and Kaiser Permanente; and Susan J. Schurman, Rutgers University | |||
+The panelists address additional critical factors and examples in successfully negotiating partnerships based on their own extensive negotiation experiences. | |||

-7.7 Precarious Work and Inequality Dynamics (Symposium) Presenters: Giorgos Gouzoulis*, Queen Mary, University of London; and Aggela Papadopoulou, City, University of London—Financialization & the Black-White Pay Gap in the United States Pedro Freire*, None—The Impact of Neoliberal Restructuring on Latino/a/x Workers in the Logistics and Warehousing Sector of the Inland Empire Zhipeng Zhou*, Cornell University—Understanding Market Dynamics in China: Sectoral Differences in Employment Precarity and Labor Income Inequality [DCDC Best Student Paper Winner] Luis Rondan-Vasquez*, University of Florida—Understanding the Role of Complete Higher Education in the Relationship between Social Inequalities and Precarious Work in Peru | |||
+7.7 Precarious Work and Inequality Dynamics (Symposium)—St. Helens Presenters: Giorgos Gouzoulis*, Queen Mary, University of London; and Aggela Papadopoulou, City, University of London—Financialization & the Black-White Pay Gap in the United States Zhipeng Zhou*, Cornell University—Understanding Market Dynamics in China: Sectoral Differences in Employment Precarity and Labor Income Inequality [DCDC Best Student Paper Winner] Luis Rondan-Vasquez*, University of Florida—Understanding the Role of Complete Higher Education in the Relationship between Social Inequalities and Precarious Work in Peru | |||

 1:45 - 4:30 pm | |||